 Online data transfer with AWS DataSync

-AWS DataSync comes pre-installed on AWS Snowcone to enable simple, fast, secure, and cost-effective online data import or export between storage on Snowcone devices at edge locations and Amazon S3, Amazon EFS, or Amazon FSx for Windows File Server.
-DataSync automatically handles moving data, scheduling transfer jobs, monitoring, encryption, data verification, and network optimization.
+AWS DataSync comes pre-installed on AWS Snowcone to enable simple, fast, secure, and cost-effective online data import or export between storage on Snowcone devices at edge locations and Amazon S3, Amazon EFS, Amazon FSx for Windows File Server, or Amazon FSx for Lustre file systems.
+DataSync automatically handles moving data, scheduling migration jobs, monitoring, encryption, data verification, and network optimization.

-AWS Snowcone features 8 TB of usable storage.
-Applications can work with Snowcone as an NFS v4 mount point.
+AWS Snowcone HDD features 8 TB of usable storage, and AWS Snowcone SSD features 14 TB of usable storage.
+Applications can work with both Snowcone devices as an NFS v4 mount point.
 You can easily use Snowcone with your existing on-premises servers and file-based applications to read and write data on the device.

 Wired and wireless networking